-- Now, this first one isn't technically a question but just trust us on this one.
-Turn on the water in both the sink and the shower to check the water pressure.
+- Check The Plumbing - Now, this first one isn't technically a question but just trust us on this one.
+As soon as you enter the apartment, turn on the water in both the sink and the shower to check the water pressure.
 Turn on the hot water specifically and see how long it takes to turn warm.
 Flush the toilet and watch how it goes down.

-- Check out reviews of the building and management company before, if you see something that stands out to you don't be afraid to ask!
+- Broker Fees - Check out the address of the building and management company before.
+You may be able to rent direct from the management company.
 A great website to do this is at transparentcity.co

-- Keep in mind this is different than asking about previous history of bedbugs.
+- Bed Bugs - Keep in mind this is different than asking about the previous history of bedbugs.
 In NYC, you only have to disclose if there has been an issue with bedbugs if it happened within the last 365 days.
-For example, if you are viewing an apartment on December 1st and the building had a history of bed bugs on November 1st of the prior year, the bed bugs is not something they have to disclose.
+For example, if you are viewing an apartment on December 1st and the building had a history of bed bugs on November 1st of the prior year, the bed bugs are not something they have to disclose.
 While bed bugs are definitely gross, do not be alarmed.
 At some point or another most buildings have had to deal with some of NYC’s more unseemly transients.
-Most landlord’s usually take this seriously because no one wants to deal with them spreading through the whole building.
+Landlords usually take this seriously because no one wants to deal with them spreading through the whole building.

-- Do you require renters insurance?
-This is not a huge deal, and usually a nominal cost (in our experience usually its $250 for the whole year), but sometimes you need to show this at lease signing, so just something to be prepared for.
-Some websites that can help are Lemonade, Allstate and Geico.
+- Renters Insurance - Is it required?
+This is not a huge deal, and usually a nominal cost (in our experience usually it's $250 for the whole year), but sometimes you need to show this at lease signing, so just something to be prepared for.
+Some websites that can help are Lemonade, Allstate, and Geico.

-- Besides first months rent and security deposit, are there any other fees I need to be aware of?
+- Costs And Fees - Besides the first months' rent and security deposit, are there any other fees I need to be aware of?